griffithlab/pmbio.org/_posts/0006-05-02-RNAseq_Fusion_FilteringAnnotationReview.md

 R
 setwd("/workspace/rnaseq/fusion/")

-# Install packages if necessary
+# Install packages if necessary from these commented lines-
 #  If asked about updating old packages (e.g. Old packages: 'MASS', 'devtools'...
 Update all/some/none? [a/s/n]:), select n
 # install.packages("jsonlite")
 # install.packages("dplyr")